branley1/cue-list/README.md

 # Cue List App

-A sleek and responsive to-do list application built with HTML, CSS, and JavaScript.
+A modern, responsive, and easy-to-use task management app with priority-based sorting and deadline tracking to help you stay on top of your tasks.

 ## Features
 - Add, edit, and delete to-dos
-- Priority levels (High, Medium, Low)
+- Intelligent sorting by priority (high, medium, low) and deadlines
+- Real-time deadline validation and alerts
-- Filter to-dos by status
+- Search and filter to-dos by status (all, active, done)
+- Dark/Light theme with system preference
 - Local storage persistence
-- Responsive design
+- Drag-and-drop reordering
-- Modern UI with smooth animations

-## Technologies Used
+## Tech Stack

-- HTML5
-- CSS3 (Custom properties, Flexbox)
-- JavaScript (ES6+)
-- Local Storage API
+- HTML5, CSS3, JavaScript (ES6+), Local Storage API
-- Font Awesome icons
-- Inter font family

 ## Getting Started

-1. Clone the repository
+1. Clone the repo.
-2. Open `index.html` in your browser, alternatively run `python3 -m http.server 8000` to run on port `8000`.
+2. Open `index.html` in your browser (or run `python3 -m http.server 8000`).
-3. Start managing your to-dos!

 ## License
 MIT